 Characteristics of Ulcerative Colitis

-Genetics, therefore, contributes to the development of IBD, but is not the sole cause.
+Genetics, therefore, contributes to the development of IBD but is not the sole cause.
 Genes that have been associated with Crohn’s and colitis include:

-2) OCTN1 and OCTN2 are Associated with Crohn’s Disease
+2) OCTN1 and OCTN2 (CD)

 However, there is still no direct evidence other than genetic data that demonstrate that these two genes are directly involved in the development of IBD.